 In that case, your household might benefit from treating the former dining room as an empty spare room, for which the possibilities are endless.

 Are you struggling to find the right balance between formal dining room and wasted living space?
 It’s not a comfortable place to be.
-Contact me at Kristina Wolf Design and I promise we’ll brainstorm a solution that makes perfect sense most of the time, rather than three nights per year…
+Contact the nearest interior designer and brainstorm a solution that makes perfect sense most of the time, rather than three nights per year…